tatabbyi/Instruct-Web/README.md

 The aim of this application is to help a wide audience improve their lives.
 Development is expected to take about a year, with additional time required to get it running smoothly.
 A feedback section will be included so the application can continually improve.
 [View the Buissness Plan]https://docs.google.com/presentation/d/e/2PACX-1vQRzOcrcJBNYVItplNU8xvXvDWSfm2cLUeNxZNfOOZk-e0e4f9ZEzxDhNUN1Eh4rOL27zYysVvUA7u3/pub?start=true&loop=false&delayms=3000
+Updates: Will slow down as of 21st August 2025, most of the project is complete, and I am now focusing my time on studying material for future projects.

 ---